INVESTOR ALERT: Law Offices of Howard G. Smith Ann... | INN

-INVESTOR ALERT: Law Offices of Howard G. Smith Announces Investigation of Champignon Brands Inc. on Behalf of Investors
+INVESTOR ALERT: Law Offices of Howard G. Smith Announces the Filing of a Securities Class Action on Behalf of Champignon Brands Inc. Investors

-Law Offices of Howard G. Smith announces an investigation on behalf of Champignon Brands Inc. investors concerning the Company’s possible violations of federal securities laws.
-On June 22, 2020, Champignon announced that the Company had “been selected for continuous disclosure review by the British Columbia Securities Commission and “in connection with the review, the Commission had issued a cease trade order …
+Law Offices of Howard G. Smith announces that a class action lawsuit has been filed on behalf of investors who purchased Champignon Brands Inc. securities between March 27, 2020 and February 17, 2021 inclusive .
+Champignon investors have until June 9, 2021 to file a lead plaintiff motion.
+Investors suffering losses on their Champignon investments are encouraged to contact the Law Offices of Howard G. Smith to …

-Law Offices of Howard G. Smith announces an investigation on behalf of Champignon Brands Inc. (“Champignon” or the “Company”) (OTC: SHRMF ) investors concerning the Company’s possible violations of federal securities laws.
+Law Offices of Howard G. Smith announces that a class action lawsuit has been filed on behalf of investors who purchased Champignon Brands Inc. (“Champignon” or the “Company”) (OTC: SHRMF ) securities between March 27, 2020 and February 17, 2021 , inclusive (the “Class Period”).
+Champignon investors have until June 9, 2021 to file a lead plaintiff motion.

+Investors suffering losses on their Champignon investments are encouraged to contact the Law Offices of Howard G. Smith to discuss their legal rights in this class action at 888-638-4847 or by email to howardsmith@howardsmithlaw.com .

 On June 22, 2020, Champignon announced that the Company had “been selected for continuous disclosure review by the British Columbia Securities Commission (the “Commission”) and “in connection with the review, the Commission had issued a cease trade order suspending in the securities of the Company pending the filing of business acquisition reports.”